hc625ma/simchair_i2c/README.md

 # simchair_i2c

-This is software for a new simchair mkIII I2C controller, based on Arduino Leonardo.
+This is software for new simchair mkIII I2C controllers (master and peripherals).
+The master is based on Arduino Leonardo.
-It uses an epic Leonardo Joystick library by MHeironimus: https://github.com/MHeironimus/ArduinoJoystickLibrary and the I2C bus to communicate with peripherals.
+It uses an epic Leonardo Joystick library by MHeironimus: https://github.com/MHeironimus/ArduinoJoystickLibrary and the I2C bus to communicate with peripherals, which use Arduino Pro mini or Adafruit ADS1115 ADC boards.

 There are several cool things about this approach: